mkurak/cw.api.core.di/README.md

 ## License

-MIT License © CWhiz ecosystem.
+MIT License © 2025 Mert Kurak.
 See `LICENSE` for details.